LiBinNLP/SynGraphCL/README.md

 # SynGraphCL

-Code for the paper "Pre training Graph Neural Networks with Contrastive Learning for Few-Shot Semantic Dependency Parsing"
+Code for the paper "Few-Shot Semantic Dependency Parsing via Graph Contrastive Learning"

 As a prerequisite, the following requirements should be satisfied: